 Monday 2nd September was warm and humid, still and mizzley and with heavy showers and periods of rain but I headed out to Saltram and The Plym for a walk anyway as the previous day had seen some interesting birds being reported there, namely Redstart, Tree Pipit, Whinchat and Sand Martin.
 I was hoping that some if not all of these birds might have stuck around and still be present but I wasn't expecting much in the grotty weather.

-As it turned out I was too late to the party with just the Sand Martins still around with at least 4 seen feeding within a flock of Swallow and House Martin over the cow fields, my first for The Plym this year.
+As it turned out I was too late to the party with just the Sand Martins still around, at least 4 seen feeding within a flock of Swallow and House Martin over the cow fields and were my first for The Plym this year.

 A Kestrel, a Great Spotted Woodpecker, a Jay, at least 7 Ring-necked Parakeets, 3 Stonechats and 2 Common Sandpipers were the other highlights with a Green Woodpecker and a Nuthatch also heard.
 A few Meadow Brown were seen too in the drier spells on what was a claggy and damp walk.